google/comprehensive-rust/src/running-the-course/course-structure.md

 ### Concurrency

-The [Concurrency Deep Dive](../concurrency.md) is a full day class on classical as well as `async`/`await` concurrency.
+The [Concurrency in Rust](../concurrency.md) deep dive is a full day class on classical as well as `async`/`await` concurrency.

 You will need a fresh crate set up and the dependencies downloaded and ready to